The overtime in China

 The perceived complexity in the PRC Labor Law is a created complexity through the application of some controversial methods to try and soften the terms of the law as written.
 Otherwise, every employee of a company from the top management down to the lowest paid hourly employee would be eligible for overtime pay in accordance with the PRC Labor Law.
-There is some foundation for these workarounds on overtime pay because the law was created with the average production line employee in mind.
-So, there is some give and take on how the law is modified through common practices that are generally acceptable to the Chinese government and local labor councils so long as they give their stamp of approval on the deal.
-However, all of these workarounds involve some degree of assumed risk because employees that feel they are being treated in a non-compliant way can file a complaint against their employer.
+There is a foundation for alternative arrangements on overtime pay because the law was created with the average production line employee in mind.
+So, there is some give and take on how the law is modified through common practices that are generally acceptable to the Chinese government and local labor councils, so long as they give their stamp of approval on the deal.
+However, all of these alternative arrangements involve some degree of assumed risk because employees may feel they are being treated in a non-compliant way and can file a complaint against their employer.
 If the Chinese government and/or local labor council are not complicit in how that employee is being treated, then the employer stands to lose the fight in the pro-employee environment that is Chinese labor law.

 Your first level of legal recourse is to negotiate a specific clause regarding overtime pay in the employee’s work contract with your company.
-Essentially, you must remain compliant with the intent of Chinese labor law but can alter the specific terms of that law to suit your business model.
+Essentially, you must remain compliant with the intent of Chinese labor law, but you can alter the specific terms of that law to suit your business model.

 The risk reduction effort includes getting the employee to agree to the modified terms for overtime pay and then getting the local labor council to give their approval as well and if needed, the approval of the Chinese government.
 This provides the employer with legal recourse in the event of any disagreement.

-Typical agreements in the employee working contract can be the adoption of a Comprehensive Working Hour system that states the exact number of hours that should be worked before any overtime payments in accordance with the PRC Labor Law would be invoked.
+Typical agreements in the employee working contract can be the adoption of a Comprehensive Working Hour system, which states the exact number of hours that should be worked before any overtime payments in accordance with the PRC Labor Law would be invoked.
 For instance, you could identify the regular work day as 11 hours and not pay 1.5x overtime pay until that number is exceeded.
-This contract has to be approved by the Chinese government making them legally complicit in the agreement between employer and employee.
+This contract has to be approved by the Chinese government, making them legally complicit in the agreement between employer and employee.

 The Flexible Working Hour system is another contractual modification under which the employer can have high-ranking management and sales staff personnel work in excess of 40 hours per week without being paid overtime with local labor council’s dictating at what point overtime would be required to be paid.
 Thus, the local labor council’s would be complicit in the terms of the employee contract regarding the payment of overtime.

-Then, there are the more “creative accounting” methods to handle overtime issues.
-These are much higher risk options and are not methods that you actually write down in the employee manual or handbook.
+Then, there are the more informal, alternative methods to handle overtime issues.
+These are much higher risk options and are not methods that are actually written down in the employee manual or handbook.
 They are informal and implicitly meant to be fair to the employee but they DO NOT meet the intent of the PRC Labor Law.